llnut/DofSlim/README.md

 # DofSlim

-Dynamically reduce server memory usage by replacing the hardcoded 1000 client limit with a runtime configurable value (e.g., 64 or 128).
+Dynamically reduce server memory usage by replacing the hardcoded 1000 client pool size with a runtime configurable value (e.g., 64 or 128).

 Saves over 2.5 GB of memory for df_bridge_r and df_channel_r services.